After nudge from Mom, Jamal Adams and Seahawks reach record deal after ‘a real intense negotiation’

 “The sky’s the limit,” he said.
 “We’re very versatile in a lot of ways.
 We have a lot of guys that can do a lot of things.
 And, you know, it could get scary.”

-It may have gotten a little scary for both sides when word began to trickle out this week that the Seahawks were prepared to play hardball with the franchise tags that could have kept Adams in Seattle even without a contract agreement.
+It might have gotten a little scary for both sides when word began to trickle out this week that the Seahawks were prepared to play hardball with the franchise tags that could have kept Adams in Seattle even without a contract agreement.
 But with a little nudge from Mom, Adams said there was no way he was going to turn this deal down.

 “I believe in myself, and I believe in what I can do on the football field,” he said.
 “All I needed was somebody to believe in me.
 And those guys upstairs, they believed in me, and they took a chance.
 All I can do is just continue to produce and continue to work my tail off, and win ballgames, man.”